abpframework/abp/docs/en/framework/infrastructure/blob-storing/index.md

 A BLOB is a typically **byte array**.
 There are various places to store a BLOB item; storing in the local file system, in a shared database or on the [Azure BLOB storage](https://azure.microsoft.com/en-us/services/storage/blobs/) can be options.

-The ABP Framework provides an abstraction to work with BLOBs and provides some pre-built storage providers that you can easily integrate to.
+The ABP provides an abstraction to work with BLOBs and provides some pre-built storage providers that you can easily integrate to.
 Having such an abstraction has some benefits;

 * You can **easily integrate** to your favorite BLOB storage provides with a few lines of configuration.
 * You can then **easily change** your BLOB storage without changing your application code.
 * If you want to create **reusable application modules**, you don't need to make assumption about how the BLOBs are stored.

-ABP BLOB Storage system is also compatible to other ABP Framework features like [multi-tenancy](../../architecture/multi-tenancy).
+ABP BLOB Storage system is also compatible to other ABP features like [multi-tenancy](../../architecture/multi-tenancy).

 ## BLOB Storage Providers

-The ABP Framework has already the following storage provider implementations:
+The ABP has already the following storage provider implementations:

 * [File System](./file-system.md): Stores BLOBs in a folder of the local file system, as standard files.
 * [Database](./database.md): Stores BLOBs in a database.